 The final coach ride scene once looked dark in some prints, but is fine here.
 As with the selective blurring and exposure-shifting used judiciously in Cat People and Howard Hawks’ The Thing, Linwood Dunn’s optical geniuses enhanced the ‘surprise passenger’ shots by grossly overexposing certain parts of the frame (you’ll know what I mean).
 On my monitor they almost look TOO bright, but they now carry a real kick.

 Licensing the Lewton pictures to Scream Factory gives us a slightly fancier presentation.
 This time around most of the extras came from Warners’ older DVD.
 I believe the fine commentary is taken from a very old Image laserdisc.
 Robert Wise talks about his career and the Lewton experience, and Steve Haberman is also heard on the track.
 The lengthy documentary The Val Lewton Legacy comes from the old DVD set as well.
-It pulls in many spokespeople and uses the ‘don’t let any one person develop a full idea’ editorial technique.
+It pulls in many spokespeople and uses the ‘don’t let any one person recite a full thought’ editorial technique.
 But the speakers are well chosen: Val Lewton, Jr., Sara Karloff and the directors George Romero, Joe Dante, John Landis, William Friedkin, and Robert Wise.

 Another reissue trailer is included.
 A new featurette You’ll Never Get Rid of Me: Resurrecting The Body Snatcher is not about the restoration (too bad) but is a somewhat redundant appreciation piece hosted by author-authority Gregory Mank.
 Don’t see it first because it’s at least 40% clips from the film.
 Fans may eat it up but for me it has too much repetitive praise for Karloff and Lugosi.
 (Greg has a new book out, about the life of actor Colin Clive.)